Almost every cancer survivor has skin problems

 Try speaking to your doctor about Itching, which may be caused by drugs or treatment, etc.

 Don’t scratch. it leads to more itching.
 One tip is to keep your fingernails short, so you can’t do too much damage.

 Try itch relieving lotions.
 Ask advice from your Pharmacist.

 Stay cool.
 Itchiness can be worse if you get hot.
 Keep rooms cool.

-Use shower and bath gels instead of soap.
+Use shower and bath creams instead of soap.
 Take shorter baths in lukewarm rather than hot water.
 Pat rather than rub your skin dry.
 Or put on a towelling bathrobe.

-Wear cotton or bamboo.
+Wear cotton, bamboo, silk or cashmere.
 Man-made fabrics can irritate your skin.
 Choose clothes made from lightweight fabrics or natural fibres such as cotton for your clothes and bedding.
 Bamboo is a great fabric for people with sensitive skin.
 Watch out for sales of cashmere, as wool, particularly Merino wool, is often too ‘scratchy; If you are using fleeces ensure they really keep you warm and your skin is well ventilated (sometimes man-made material isn’t porous), and watch out for fibres shedding; Eco-warriors don’t rate fleeces highly!.

 Don’t give up

-Desperate to do something about bloody skin blisters all over my body, I was told by the hospital doctors’ head honcho “it’s your age”.
-The hospital chaplain sent me to go to a friend of his at Roche Posay and they sorted me out.
+Desperate to do something about bloody skin blisters all over my body, I was told by the hospitals’ head honcho “it’s your age”.
+The chaplain suggested I go to a friend of his at Roche Posay and they sorted me out.